soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/disposition-reviews.md

 For more information, see [Give users access to the Office 365 Security &amp; Compliance Center](grant-access-to-the-security-and-compliance-center.md)

-## How long until disposed content is permanently deleted!
+## How long until disposed content is permanently deleted

 Content awaiting a disposition review is deleted only after a reviewer chooses to permanently delete the content.
 When the reviewer chooses this option, the content in the SharePoint site or OneDrive account becomes eligible for the standard cleanup process described in this section: [How a retention policy works with content in place](retention-policies.md#how-a-retention-policy-works-with-content-in-place).